How to Fix Flow Sense / d80 d90 d95 alert on LG DLGX7701VE (Gas)

 Step 1

 The d80, d90, and d95 codes are LG Flow Sense alerts indicating the exhaust duct is 80%, 90%, or 95% restricted — a condition that forces the dryer to work harder, extends drying times, and creates a serious fire hazard from lint buildup and heat.
-Do not continue operating the dryer until the vent is cleaned, as restricted airflow can cause overheating and ignition of accumulated lint.
+I advise against continuing to operate the dryer until the vent is cleaned, as restricted airflow can cause overheating and ignition of accumulated lint.
 Addressing this immediately protects both the appliance and your home.

 Step 2

-Unplug the dryer before doing any work, then disconnect the vent hose at the back of the unit by loosening the metal hose clamp with a 5/16″ nut driver — this gives you direct access to the duct interior where lint compacts over time and blocks airflow.
-Feed a flexible rotating brush into the duct and work it through the full length of the run, because lint accumulates throughout the duct, not just near the dryer.
-Pro tip: a drill-powered brush kit moves through bends more effectively than a manual rod and dislodges compacted lint that hand tools miss.
+Unplug the dryer before doing any work, then disconnect the vent hose at the back of the unit by loosening the metal hose clamp with a 5/16” nut driver — this gives you direct access to the duct interior where lint compacts over time and blocks airflow.
+I recommend feeding a flexible rotating brush into the duct and working it through the full length of the run, because lint accumulates throughout the duct, not just near the dryer.
+Pro tip: a drill-powered brush kit moves through bends more effectively than a manual rod and dislodges compacted lint that hand tools often miss.

 Step 3

 Clean from both ends by removing the exterior vent cap screws (typically two Phillips-head screws) and inserting the brush from outside inward, since lint near the exterior cap is often the densest and most restrictive section of the run.
 Pulling lint accumulation from the outside prevents debris from being pushed deeper into the duct rather than removed.
-Check that the exterior damper flap opens freely after cleaning, as a stuck or lint-blocked damper alone can trigger Flow Sense alerts.
+After cleaning, check that the exterior damper flap opens freely, as a stuck or lint-blocked damper can trigger Flow Sense alerts.

 Step 4

-Inspect the entire duct run and replace any accordion-style plastic or foil flex duct with rigid 4-inch metal duct, because the ridged interior of flexible duct catches lint at every corrugation and builds restriction far faster than smooth-wall metal pipe.
-Plastic flex duct is also a fire code violation in many jurisdictions and can collapse or kink, compounding the airflow problem.
-If a short flexible section is needed to connect the dryer to the wall, use only UL-listed semi-rigid aluminum flex, kept as short and straight as possible.
+Inspect the entire duct run and replace any accordion-style plastic or foil flex duct with rigid 4-inch metal duct.
+The ridged interior of flexible duct catches lint at every corrugation and builds restriction far faster than smooth-wall metal pipe.
+Plastic flex duct is also a fire code violation in many jurisdictions and can collapse or kink, worsening the airflow problem.
+If you need a short flexible section to connect the dryer to the wall, use only UL-listed semi-rigid aluminum flex, keeping it as short and straight as possible.

 Step 5